 A CAUTION: After installation and periodically thereafter, check to ensure that no flame comes in contact with any log.
-With the heater set to High, check to see if flames contact any log.
+With the heater set to HIGH, check to see if flames contact any log.
 If so, reposition logs according to the log installation instructions in this manual.
 Flames contacting logs will create soot.

-It is very important to install the logs exactly as instructed.
+Each log is marked with a number.
+These numbers will help you identify the log when installing.
+It is very important to install these logs exactly as instructed.
 Do not modify logs.
 Only use logs supplied with heater.